 Overall, monitoring and reporting help organizations maintain the effectiveness of their threat mitigation strategies in changing organizational environments.

-Risk governance ensures that employees are well-informed about and adhere to the organization's risk mitigation procedures.
-Risk is one part of the GRC Framework, which looks at risks, governance and compliance together.
+Governance of risk ensures that employees are well-informed about and adhere to the organization's risk mitigation procedures.
+Risk is one part of the GRC Framework, which looks at risks, governance, and compliance together.

 Now that we know what goes into a strong RMF, let’s look at the most commonly used frameworks.